Icinga/icingaweb2-module-businessprocess/doc/81-History.md

 The Business Process module is based on the ideas of the Nagios(tm) [Business Process AddOn](http://bp-addon.monitoringexchange.org/) written by Bernd Strößenreuther.
-We always loved it's simplicity, and while it looks pretty oldschool right now there are still many shops happily using it in production.
+We always loved its simplicity, and while it looks pretty oldschool right now there are still many shops happily using it in production.

 ![BpAddOn Overview](screenshot/81_history/8101_bpaddon-overview.png)